-The AANEM offers several prestigious awards to recognize significant contributions made by individuals in the field of neuromuscular and electrodiagnostic medicine.
+The AANEM offers several prestigious awards to recognize significant contributions made by individuals in the fields of NM and EDX medicine.
 Awards are presented at the AANEM Annual Meeting.

-Recognizes members or nonmembers who have made extraordinary contributions in advocating to government entities or insurance companies regarding neuromuscular and electrodiagnostic medicine in the diagnosis and treatment of disorders.
+Recognizes members or nonmembers who have made extraordinary contributions in advocating to government entities or insurance companies regarding NM and EDX medicine in the diagnosis and treatment of disorders.

 Distinguished Physician Award